About Gender Identity

 Without a firm sense-of-self, it is difficult to relate to others or even God.

-For the transgendered individual, the development of personhood beyond gender is the key to self-acceptance, social acceptance and personal growth.
+For the transgender, the development of personhood beyond gender is the key to self-acceptance, social acceptance and personal growth.
 Befriending who you are now is important, even if you want to move ahead into something new.

 About Gender Identity Disorder (GID)